JanHerca/urantiapedia/output/wikijs/en/help/github_topicindex.md

 absoluta; cosmic force; Cosmic force; space potency; Space potency; space energy; space-energy; mother force of space; space-force; force-charge of space; universal force-charge of space; force blanket; Primordial-force; Primordial force; space-force; universe force; space charge of universal force; force-charge of space; force-charge; power charge; cosmic-force; primal force | | | | OK
 ```

 This header is about `absoluta`, one of the manifestations of energy in the universe.
 But in *The Urantia Book* receives a lot of variations in the name.
 All of them has been added after the main name separating them with `;`.
-This work must be done and reviewed for all *Topic Index*.
+This work must be done and reviewed for all *Encyclopedia*.
 If the name appears in the book in uppercase and lowercase both variations must be added in the alias list to ensure the correct links are created.

 *Topic Index Editor* is a tool that helps a lot checking this.
 See section below.